polterguy/camphora-five/help-files/Camphora Five/03 - Column types.md

 * __Markdown content__ - A Markdown field, that you can edit using a web based Markdown editor, and that will be formatted as HTML or _"rich text"_ when displayed.
 * __Checkbox__ - A yes/no type of field.
 * __Number__ - A number type of input.
-* __Select dropdown__ - Allows the user to select from a pre-defined set of different options.
+* __Select dropdown__ - Allows the user to select from a pre-defined set of different options from a _"dropdown"_ widget.
 * __Radiobuttons__ - Similar to select dropdown, but will display the different options as radiobuttons.
 * __Date/time created__ - Not per se an input field, but an automatically created field, that allows you to track when the item was actually created.
 * __Created by__ - Also not an actual input field, but tracks what user created the record automatically.